RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Marketing material
 Answer: B.

-DRM is mainly designed to protect intellectual property.
-It can also sometimes be used for securing PII, but intellectual property is a better answer here.
+**DRM is mainly designed to protect intellectual property**.
+**It can also sometimes be used for securing PII**, but intellectual property is a better answer here.
 Plans and policies aren’t usually protected in this manner, and marketing material is usually meant to be disseminated, so it does not require protection.

-### Question # 19 - Digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM) often protect unauthorized distribution of what type of intellectual property?
+### [important] Question # 19 - Digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM) often protect unauthorized distribution of what type of intellectual property?
 A. Patents
 B. Trademarks
 C. Personally identifiable information (PII)
 D. Copyright
 Answer: D.

-DRM is often deployed to ensure that copyrighted material (frequently software) is only delivered to and used by licensed recipients.
-Patents are more complicated and not often distributed to a mass market, so DRM does not assist in that way.
-Trademarks are representations of a brand and meant to be distributed, so DRM does not protect them.
-PII is not typically a type of intellectual property.
+DRM is often deployed to **ensure that copyrighted material (frequently software) is only delivered to and used by licensed recipients**.
+**Patents are more complicated and not often distributed to a mass market, so DRM does not assist in that way**.
+**Trademarks are representations of a brand and meant to be distributed, so DRM does not protect them**.
+[important] **PII is not typically a type of intellectual property**.

 ### Question # 20 - Which of the following characteristics is associated with digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM)?
 A. Persistence